wootfish/obsidian/README.md

 issues on 3.8 or later).

 You will also need Cairo.
-Depending on your platform this can be installed with `sudo apt install libcairo2`, `brew install cairo`, or similar.
+Depending on your platform this can be installed with `apt install libcairo2`, `dnf install cairo-devel` `brew install cairo`, or similar.

-Obsidian is still under heavy development, so I haven't put it on PyPI yet.
+Obsidian's API is not even close to stable, so I haven't put it on PyPI yet.

 Dev setup instructions: